dlcs/dlcs-net/DLCS.Mock/Generated-Docs/NamedQuery.md

 ### data

-The data for the query.
-JSON object?
+The configuration information for the query.
+JSON object.

 |domain|range|readonly|writeonly|